FEES & CHARGES

 Gate charges

-Residents who currently receive a weekly rubbish collection service will receive a pass containing 20 tokens, allowing free entry to either the Bridgetown Waste Management Site or Greenbushes Transfer Station 20 times, with rubbish equivalent to one 140 litre mobile garbage bin per token.
-Larger loads will require the use of additional tokens.
+Residents who receive a weekly rubbish collection service are issued with 20 tip tokens each year.
+Each token provides free entry to either the Bridgetown Waste Management Site or Greenbushes Transfer Station with a load equivalent to one 140-litre mobile garbage bin.
+Larger loads require additional tokens.

 These charges are summarised in the Shire's Schedule of Fees and Charges.